 From time to time my inbox fills up with calls to entry for various book awards, and I always have mixed feelings about entering.
 While winning an award is certainly a good thing, there is also a downside.

-I’ve entered competitions in the past and my books have won awards.
-And I’m not going to lie to you.
+I’ve entered competitions in the past and some of my books, such as Billy the Kid and the Lincoln County War, have won awards.
+I’m not going to lie to you.
 There’s nothing quite like the euphoria of knowing that your book beat out dozens, if not hundreds, of other entries.
 Awards are also a nice marking tool.
-There’s nothing quite like having that award sticker proudly displayed on your book cover.
+Once again, there’s nothing quite like having that award sticker proudly displayed on your book cover.
 In fact, I’ve included one of mine.
-Not to brag, but to point out that there is a downside to winning a book award.
+Not to brag, but to point out the downside to winning a book award.

-The other big con is the cost.
+The other big drawback is the cost.
 The last time I tried to enter a book competition the early bird entry fee was $90.
 They also wanted four printed copies of the book.
-So, by the time I added in the cost of the books, and my best guestimate for the postage, I realized I’d be spending at least $120, if not more.
-Just to enter one title, in one category.
+By the time I added in the cost of the books, and my best guestimate for the postage, I realized I’d be spending at least $120, if not more.
+This was just to enter one title, in one category.
+If I wanted to enter a second category the cost would double.
 Competitions aren’t without risk.
-So, as I thought it over again I realized I’d be better off spending that $120 dollars on advertising my book.
+There is no guarantee your book will win, so as I thought it over I realized I’d be better off spending that $120 dollars on advertising my book.

 So, is entering a book award competition a good idea?
-It’s up to you to decide.
+It’s something you have to decide for yourself.
 If you have the inclination, and the budget, then go for it.
 Who knows?
 Your book could be a winner.
-But if you’re not sure, or if you don’t have the money, then don’t.
-While it’s nice to win an award, it’s no guarantee that you’ll sell more books.
+But if you don’t have the money, or if you feel unsure, then don’t.
+While it’s nice to win an award, winning an award does not guarantee that you’ll sell more books.